PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

-The PayID Easy Checkout Protocol is a minimal protocol that allows an online merchant to request a payment from a customer using only the customer's PayID.
-Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for customers.
+The PayID Easy Checkout Protocol is a minimal protocol that allows an online merchant to request a payment from a payer using only the payer's PayID.
+Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for payers.

-The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID client can use a PayID to retrieve a PayID Easy Checkout URI Template which, when expanded, constitutes a PayID Easy Checkout URL representing a resource that the customer's digital wallet can use to initiate a payment to the merchant.
+The main focus of the Protocol is on PayID Easy Checkout Discovery, which defines how a PayID client can use a PayID to retrieve a PayID Easy Checkout URI Template which, when expanded, constitutes a PayID Easy Checkout URL representing a resource that the payer's digital wallet can use to initiate a payment to the merchant.

 Though section (TODO: link to appendix example usage section) of this specification provides an example usage of a PayID Easy Checkout URL using Web Redirects, supplemental RFCs are needed to define the different ways in which a PayID